arcan1s/ahriman/docs/architecture.rst

 Database instance
 ^^^^^^^^^^^^^^^^^

 All methods related to specific part of database (basically operations per table) are split into different traits located inside ``ahriman.core.database.operations`` package.
-The base trait ``ahriman.core.database.operations.operations.Operations`` also provides generic methods for database access (e.g. row converters and transactional support).
+The base trait ``ahriman.core.database.operations.Operations`` also provides generic methods for database access (e.g. row converters and transactional support).

-The ``ahriman.core.database.sqlite.SQLite`` class itself derives from all of these traits and implements methods for initialization, including migrations.
+The ``ahriman.core.database.SQLite`` class itself derives from all of these traits and implements methods for initialization, including migrations.

 Schema and data migrations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The schema migration are applied according to current ``pragma user_info`` values, located at ``ahriman.core.database.migrations`` package and named as ``m000_migration_name.py`` (the preceding ``m`` is required in order to import migration content for tests).
-Additional class ``ahriman.core.database.migrations.Migrations`` reads all migrations autmatically and applies them in alphabetical order.
+Additional class ``ahriman.core.database.migrations.Migrations`` reads all migrations automatically and applies them in alphabetical order.

 There are also data migrations which are located at ``ahriman.core.database.data`` package and move data from old-style (e.g. json files in filesystem, directory trees, etc) to the database.
 They are also part of migration and (unlike schema migrations) are applied only at specific version breakpoints (e.g. if ``user_version`` is more than 0 no initial migration will be applied).